-Shanghai cuisine, also known as Hu cuisine, is characterized by a greater use of soy sauce, sugar, rice wine and rice vinegar than other regional cuisines.
-That’s not surprising since China’s finest rice wine is produced in the city of Shaoxing in eastern Zhejiang province, while famous Chinkiang black rice vinegar originated in Jiangsu province.
+Shanghai cuisine, also known as Hu cuisine, is characterized by a greater use of soy sauce, sugar, rice wine, and rice vinegar (compared to other regional cuisines).
+This is not surprising since China’s finest rice wine is produced in the city of Shaoxing in eastern Zhejiang province, while famous Chinkiang black rice vinegar originated in Jiangsu province.
 The cuisine is also known for the 1 to 1 ratio of soy sauce to sugar.
 The presentation is also a big part of Shanghai cooking, as cooks take great care when cutting and arranging the food on the plate.

-People like to cook their food slowly here.
-Eastern China is home to “red-cooking,” where food is gently braised in a flavorful soy sauce-based liquid with sugar and spices such as five-spice powder.
+Eastern China is home to “red-cooking,” in which food is gently braised in a flavorful soy sauce-based liquid with sugar and spices such as five-spice powder.
 This slow-cooking technique imparts a reddish-brown color to the dish, hence the name.
 Many families develop their own “master sauce” for red-cooking that is passed down through the generations.
-Lion’s Head Meatballs is another popular slow-cooked dish.
-Even in stir-frying, a sauce is frequently added near the beginning of cooking, instead of at the end.

-The dominant geographical feature is the mighty Yangtze river, which flows from Qinghai province in the west out into the East China Sea.
+The dominant geographical feature in the Shanghai region is the mighty Yangtze river, which flows from Qinghai province in the west out into the East China Sea.
 The longest river in Asia, the Yangtze River is a major transportation source.
 Hundreds of freshwater lakes flow into the river and the fertile floodplain wetlands are perfect for rice cultivation, earning this region the name “the land of fish and rice.”
 Thus, you will find plenty of rice and seafood in Shanghai dishes.